shaynewang/ecto2/README.md

 # Ecto-2
 It's nothing like the [Ecto-1](https://ghostbusters.fandom.com/wiki/Ecto-1) but one day it will drive itself.

+Currently it's controlled by an Xbox One Controller.

 ## Pairing Xbox One controller

 Follow https://approxeng.github.io/approxeng.input/bluetooth.html